njmittet/learning-react/notes/roadmap.md

 # Roadmap

-Topics and resouces used to create and improve the [example implementations](../tutorials/README.md).
+Topics and resouces used to create and improve the [example implementations](../examples/README.md).
 The roadmap items will be removed from the list below they are completed or implemented.

 ## Project Cleanup

 Tasks for cleaning up notes and comments before continuing implementing new examples.

-1. Rename `tutorials` to `examples`.
-2. Clean up the `examples` `README.md` files.
+1. Clean up the `examples` `README.md` files.

 ### Finalize `JavaScript Notes`

 1. Add a `require vs. import` chapter to the [Javascript Notes](./javascript.md).

-### Update `react-contact-components`
+### Update `react-contacts-components`

 1. Read `React Proptypes` bookmarks.
 2. Add PropTypes and DefaultProps: [Bad Jokes](https://github.com/giteden/bad-jokes).